jmasone15/readme-generator-homework/README.md

   To install necessary dependencies, run the following command:

     npm i inquirer

   ## Usage

-  not much
+    nah

   ## License

-  MIT
+    This project is licensed under the GPL 3.0 license.

+    GPL 3.0

   ## Contributing

-  clone and fork
+    nah

   ## Tests

     To run tests, run the following command:

     npm test

   ## Questions

     If you have any questions about the repo, open an issue or contact me directly at jordanmasone1@gmail.com.
 You can find more of my work at [jmasone15](https://github.com/jmasone15).